 Sharon Stuart devotes her practice to civil trial work and arbitration.
-Focusing on complex commercial and insurance litigation, Sharon also handles a variety of pharmaceutical and medical device products liability litigation as national, regional or local counsel.
+She focuses on complex commercial and insurance litigation, and she handles a variety of pharmaceutical and medical device products liability litigation as national, regional or local counsel.
 Her trial experience includes a wide range of business tort claims, contract disputes, commercial and insurance fraud and bad faith suits, and wrongful death cases.
-She has defended dozens of class action lawsuits in areas as diverse as financial products, insurance, product liability/toxic tort and employment law.
-Sharon’s skill has been recognized by her peers.
+She has defended dozens of class action lawsuits in areas as diverse as product liability/toxic tort, financial products, insurance and employment law.

 - Defended a major international pharmaceutical company in the first of numerous “Average Wholesale Pricing” cases filed by Alabama’s Attorney General.
 The Alabama Supreme Court reversed a jury verdict for the State, resulting in a total victory for the defendant.
 AstraZeneca LP v.
 State, 41 So.
 3d 15 (Ala.
 2009).
 The national press reported the Supreme Court’s decision, and it became the year’s most significant decision according to the Drug and Device Law blog.

 - Served as national coordinating counsel, with specific responsibility for Alabama state court litigation, in multi-jurisdictional products liability actions arising from the sale of a dietary supplement.